hubmapconsortium/portal-visualization/README.md

   --marker MARKER       Marker to highlight in visualization; Only used in
                         some visualizations.
   --to_json             Output viewconf, rather than open in browser.
-  --epic_uuid UUID      uuid of the EPIC dataset
+  --epic_uuid UUID      uuid of the EPIC dataset.
+  --parent_uuid UUID    Parent uuid - Only needed for an image-pyramid support
+                        dataset.
   ```

   ```
   Notes:
-  1. To get the token, look for Authorization Bearer {token represented by a long string} under `search-api` network calls under th network tab in developer's tool when browsing a dataset in portal
+  1. The token can be retrieved by looking for Authorization Bearer {token represented by a long string} under `search-api` network calls under the network tab in developer's tool when browsing a dataset in portal while logged in.
+The token is necessary to access non-public datasets, such as those in QA.
-  2. If you added an argument to the vis-preview.py script, do update the help docs in README, otherwise build will throw error
-  3.
+  2. The documentation for the `vis-preview.py` script must match the contents of the readme.
+When a script argument is added or modified, the README must be updated to match the output of `./vis-preview.py --help`.

   ```

 ## Build & Testing